Dear Saint Anne Family:

 - Suspension of the Sign of Peace.

-- Social distancing of 6 feet while waiting in line to receive Holy Communion.
+- Spacial distancing while waiting in line to receive Holy Communion.

 - Separate lines depending on whether Holy Communion is received in the hand or on the tongue.